aryanmishra108/athlete-pose-tracker/README.md

   predictor.
 The thresholds approximate the same visually-screenable pattern a coach would look for, not the validated kinetic predictor itself.
 Full detail per-analyzer in docs/REFERENCES.md.
-- **Thresholds are heuristic defaults, not fit to labeled data.** They're motivated by the literature's *direction and typical magnitude* of effect (e.g. "greater lateral flexion associated with injury" and roughly what "greater" meant in that sample), not fit via regression to a labeled outcome using this project's own measurement method.
-Tuning them against real, ideally labeled, footage is the logical next step (see Testing).
 - **Single camera angle per movement.** Real biomechanics analysis (especially for golf swing plane or true shoulder rotation) benefits from multiple synced camera views.
 This is intentionally a single-camera tool.